F.A.T.E.

 Want the architecture?

 You just read eight lives.
-The engine that wrote them is fourteen layers, twenty-two operators, and one no-free-will thesis.
+The engine that wrote them is 300+ operators, six million parameter combinations, and one thesis: your choices are the last thing that run.

 Open the architecture